chaitanyamehta2018/AWS/Lab/Milestone_S3/S3_Access_Point/S3_Access_Point_ReadMe.txt

 			]
 		}

-5. For both the user1 and user2 attached the created policy: access-point-user-access-policy
+5. For both the user1 and user2 attached the created policy: access-point-user-access-policy.

+6. Test & validation steps:
+	Verify that User1 can upload only to app1 via Access Point 1 Verify that User2 can upload only to app2 via Access Point 2 Cross-access attempts fail.